When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 Then stroll the streets of the chilled little beach village of nearby Paia.

-Old plantation-style wooden buildings housing boutiques, surf stores, antique shops and funky cafés reflect its history as a former sugar cane plantation town.
+Here, you’ll find old plantation-style wooden buildings housing boutiques, surf stores, antique shops and funky cafés.
+Paia’s history as a former sugar cane plantation town is echoed in the local art galleries and small museums.

 7) Lounge poolside in a couples cabana